 - Offering overly complex investment options that were likely to confuse investors

-To ensure your organization’s retirement plan sponsor is compliant with the Employee Retirement Income Security Act (ERISA), it’s critical to understand everyone’s role as it relates to fiduciary responsibility.
-In this blog post, we’ll take a deep dive into this topic.
+To ensure your organization is compliant with ERISA, it’s critical to understand everyone’s role as it relates to fiduciary responsibility

 Who assumes the role of a retirement plan sponsor?

-If your company offers a 401(k) retirement plan to your employees—whether you know it or not—as the sponsoring organization, you are a retirement plan sponsor.
+If your company offers a 401(k) retirement plan to your employees as the sponsoring organization, it is a retirement plan sponsor.

-As a plan sponsor, you have a fiduciary duty to ensure your selected plan service providers, including investment advisors and plan recordkeepers, meet their standards of professional responsibility.
+As a retirement plan sponsor, the organization has a fiduciary duty to ensure the selected plan service providers, including investment advisors and plan recordkeepers, uphold ERISA’s standards of professional responsibility.
 It is also important to determine the fiduciary status of your retirement partners with extreme clarity.

-According to the IRS, plan fiduciaries are in a position of trust with respect to the participants and beneficiaries in the plan.
-A fiduciary’s responsibilities include:
+According to the IRS, plan fiduciaries hold a position of trust regarding their plan’s participants and beneficiaries.
+A fiduciary is responsible for:

 - Acting solely in the interest of the participants and their beneficiaries

-- Acting for the exclusive purpose of providing benefits to workers participating in the plan and their beneficiaries, and defraying reasonable expenses of the plan
+- Operating with the exclusive purpose of providing benefits to workers participating in the plan and their beneficiaries

-- Carrying out duties with the care, skill, prudence, and diligence of a prudent person familiar with the matters
+- Carrying out duties with the care, skill, prudence, and diligence of a thorough and mindful individual

 - Following the plan documents